Michel-Liao/minimal-note/README.md

 - `title`: The paper's title as content.
 - `author`: The paper's author as content.
 - `date`: The paper's date as datetime.
+- `show_outline`: Whether to have an outline or not.

 The function also accepts a single, positional argument for the body of the paper.